ansel2000/Customer-Churn-Prediction/README.md

 [Dataset Used](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction)

 - Description
-    ⋅⋅⋅The data set belongs to a leading online E-Commerce company.
+   * The data set belongs to a leading online E-Commerce company.
 An online retail (E commerce) company wants to know the customers who are going to churn, so accordingly they can approach customer to offer some promos.

 #### Note: